tommituura/spich-firish/README.md

 Please ignore the odd, rough things at the edges.
 I'm still figuring this git and github thing out...

+Also, check FUTURE.md to know where this repo and project is going.

 ### Building & installing

 There are two ways to access the game: index.html and development.html.